StephenB-24/DivideAndConquer-MostPopularSorted/README.md

 <h2>Files Included</h2>

 - Solution.java => This is where the divide-and-conquer solution lies
-- BruteForce.java => This is where problem generation, the brute-force solver, and the brute-force solution checker lie.
+- BruteForce.java => This is where problem generation, the brute-force solver (finds all valid solutions per example), and the brute-force solution checker lie.
 - Run.java => The main method lies here.
 It calls methods from above in a specific fashion, and is thoroughly commented for the reader.

 <h2>Runtime - Master Theorem</h2>